Phase Plan (P0-P5)¶

 Need 64-bit AutoCAD first |

-✅ RESOLVED: CSV command works after Wow6432Node COM registry fix
+Resolved: CSV command worked after Wow6432Node COM registry fix.

 AutoCAD Testing Matrix: